JordanLewisStudio/Data_project/README.md

 This is my data project!

-It explores the relationships between the weather and climate change trends and birth rates in Australia.
+It explores the relationships between weather and climate change trends and birth rates in Australia.